-There is a reason why doctors may harp less about your cholesterol than they did before 2013.
+There is a reason why doctors may harp a little less about your cholesterol than they did before 2013.

 The American Heart Association recommends all adults age 20 or older have their cholesterol, and other traditional risk factors, checked every five years.
 Cholesterol is a waxy arterial buildup that hinders blood flow.
 As published on Medscape (login), guidelines for the detection, evaluation, and treatment of elevated cholesterol were released in November 2013.
 See table below.